ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Method

 \textbf{InfoNCE Loss.} For multiple negatives, we maximize the likelihood of positive examples:

 with temperature $\tau = 0.1$ and $K = |\mathcal{R}_f|$ negative samples from the failure retrieval set.
 Lower temperature increases discrimination between positives and hard negatives.

-\textbf{Threshold Calibration.} We set switching threshold $\beta = 1.0$ based on empirical analysis of 1000 training batches.
-Distribution of losses shows: \begin{itemize} \item 78\% of batches satisfy $\mathcal{L}_{\text{triplet}} \leq 1.0$ (use triplet) \item 22\% exceed threshold (use InfoNCE) \end{itemize} This ratio indicates that most failure modes are distinguishable with simple constraints, while genuinely ambiguous cases benefit from multi-negative comparison.
+\textbf{Threshold Calibration.} We set $\beta = 1.0$ based on empirical analysis of 1000 training batches: 78\% satisfy $\mathcal{L}_{\text{triplet}} \leq 1.0$ (using triplet) while 22\% exceed the threshold (using InfoNCE), indicating that most failure modes are distinguishable with simple constraints while genuinely ambiguous cases benefit from multi-negative comparison.